 Recently I needed to do something pretty common in many top-down games: render a whole bunch of health bars for enemies on the screen.
 Something like this: Obviously, I want to do this as efficiently as possible, preferably all in a single draw call.
 As I always do before I start something, I did a quick search online of what other people are doing, and the results were…mixed.
+I won’t code-shame anyone here, but suffice to say that some of the solutions were not great, including attaching a Canvas object to each enemy.

 Recently I found myself wanting to expose a bunch of game parameters for our latest game project to my wife so she could easily edit them, to play with the difficulty and feel of it.
 I didn’t want her to have to use Unity, I just wanted her to be able to edit a simple file (while the game is running in this case).
 Bring on the text Although Unity’s own JsonUtility is a very useful tool for text exchange, JSON isn’t very approachable for a non-developer, given its very strict syntactic requirements.